cjbbb/IDGC-implementation/README.md

-# GLPC
+# IDGC
-implementation of GLPC
+implementation of IDGC

 ## Requirements
 ```